Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

         -cd reports #look for a QC analysis of the SRA files

-3. Now, let's build the *Homo Sapiens* GEM.
+### Now, let's build the Autism GEM.
 To start, the complete human cDNA genome must be downloaded.
 1. Download the human genome: wget Homo_sapiens.GRCh38.cdna.all.fa.gz

     -gunzip Homo_sapiens.GRCh38.cdna.all.fa #unzip the file

     2. Use singularity to index the file, and name the indexed file with *.indexed* for differentiation purposes

         -singularity exec -B ${PWD} https://depot.galaxyproject.org/singularity/kallisto:0.46.2--h4f7b962_1 kallisto index -i Homo_sapiens.GRCh38.cdna.all.fa.indexed Homo_sapiens.GRCh38.cdna.all.fa

-4. Input in the selected SRA run experiment identifiers.
+2. Input in the selected SRA run experiment identifiers.

-    - nano SRAs.txt #create a text file
+    - nano SRAsAutism.txt #create a text file

-    - SRR000021
+    - SRX17045798
-    SRR000021
+    SRX17045799
+    SRX17045800
+    SRX17045801
-    SRR000021 #input the SRR identifiers of the chosen individual runs
+    SRX17045812 #input the SRR identifiers of the chosen individual runs

-5. Build the GEM.
+3. Build the GEM.
 GEMmaker used NCBI to access the needed datasets and runs nextflow.
 Results will be seen in the **results directory**.
 If wanting to process the other runs, the process can be changed by altering the experiment ID's.

     -nextflow run systemsgenetics/gemmaker -profile singularity \
 --pipeline kallisto \
 --kallisto_index_path Homo_sapiens.GRCh38.cdna.all.fa.indexed \
---sras SRAs.txt
+--sras SRAsAutism.txt

-6. Locate your created GEM
+4. Locate your created GEM

     -cd results